 But these consequences of intensive fossil fuel use are only part of the story.
 The combustion of fossil fuels has been determined to be the largest contributor of atmospheric "greenhouse gases" (primarily carbon dioxide).
-There is near consensus in the scientific community that continued accumulation of greenhouse gases within the earth's atmosphere will lead to a warming of the atmosphere, or four federally declared disaster events, breaking the record for the most events in a single year.
+There is near consensus in the scientific community that continued accumulation of greenhouse gases within the earth's atmosphere will lead to a warming of the atmosphere, or "greenhouse effect."
+Such warming can cause severe coastal flooding and unpredictable climate shifts, threatening the viability of the earth's most significant urban and agricultural centers.
+Vermont has experienced an increase in the number of severe weather events Vermont has experienced an increase in the number of severe weather events.
+Between 2011 and 2021, Vermont had 17 federally declared disasters for climate events.
+In 2023 so far (August), the state experienced two federally declared disasters including a winter storm and severe rain and flooding events declared as beginning July 7 and ending 21.
+2011 continues to hold the record for most federally declared disaster events in a single year, including three instances of severe storms and flooding, and Tropical Storm Irene.
 If, indeed, climate instability and climate change are linked, then it is essential that we decrease our reliance on fossil fuels in an attempt to reverse or at least halt future damage to our atmosphere.